RetroDECK/ES-DE/USERGUIDE.md

 **Custom game collections**

 This lets you enable or disable your own custom game collections.
-If there are no custom collections available, this menu entry will be grayed out.
+If there are no custom collections available, then this menu entry will be grayed out.

-**Create new custom collection from theme** _(Entry only visible if the ability is provided by the theme set)_
+**Create new custom collection from theme** _(Entry only visible if this ability is provided by the theme)_

-If the theme set in use provides themes for custom collections, then this entry can be selected.
-For example, there could be themes for _Fighting_ or _Racing_ etc. The bundled Slate and Modern theme sets do not provide such themes for custom collections and in general it's not recommended to use this approach, as is explained [elsewhere](USERGUIDE.md#custom-collections) in this guide.
+If the theme in use provides support for discrete custom collection systems, then this entry can be selected.
+For example, there could be support for systems like _Fighting_ or _Racing_ etc. The bundled Slate and Modern themes do not provide such discrete custom collection systems and in general it's not recommended to use this approach, as is explained [elsewhere](USERGUIDE.md#custom-collections) in this guide.

 **Create new custom collection**

 This lets you create a completely custom collection with a name of your choice.
 If the selected name collides with an existing name, a sequence number inside brackets will be appended to the collection name, such as _fighting (1)_ if a _fighting_ collection already existed.
-Note that custom collection names are always converted to lowercase.
+Note that the following characters can not be used and will be automatically removed from the collection name: `*",./:;<>\|`

 **Delete custom collection**